Best Boston 50 Restaurants: Gustazo Cuban Kitchen & Bar

 Best sequel: Gustazo Cuban Kitchen & Bar

-Patricia Estorino and Adolfo De La Vega opened the first Gustazo in 2011, moving it from Belmont to Waltham a few years later.
+Patricia Estorino opened the first Gustazo in 2011, moving it from Belmont to Waltham a few years later.
 This year they opened a second branch of the Cuban restaurant near Porter Square in Cambridge.
 The food and the mood are warm and festive.
 Enjoy tapas such as ceviche, empanadas, and oxtail tacos and classic main dishes (ropa vieja, the seafood stew mariscada) while sipping daiquiris and mango mojitos.
 The drinks are as good as the food, the staff is friendly, and the space is stylish.
 It’s the kind of place that just makes you feel good.Read more

 From contemporary Cuban cuisine to inventive iterations of Italian dining, our very subjective list of the year's best newcomers.